Creating the Space - Coronavirus Version

 That crowd talked a big game - was there any substance?

 It would take some time to spell out how I was able to reach that conclusion.
-And I'm not going to spell it out in this post, because 1) this post is already long enough, 2) to explain the structure and detail of it would take a chunk of time and be the length of a thesis, 3) some of it is sensitive security information which I'm not comfortable divulging in detail as a collection, and 4) some of it involves classified material and systems.
+I'm not going to spell it out in this post, because 1) this post is already long enough, 2) to explain the structure and detail of it would take a chunk of time and be the length of a thesis, 3) some of it is sensitive security information which I'm not comfortable divulging in detail as a collection, and 4) some of it involves classified material and systems and is not legal to divulge.

 The U.S. President Is Actively Making This Catastrophe Worse